htsai1/SDCND-Term1-Project2-TrafficSignClassifier/project_writeup.md

 Added dropout layer (tf.nn.dropout).
 * Which parameters were tuned?
 How were they adjusted and why?

-tuned epoch.
-Increased epoch from 10 to 20 improved the accuracy from ~0.93 to ~0.95.
+Epoch was tuned: Increased epoch from 10 to 20 improved the accuracy from ~0.93 to ~0.95.
+Dropout keep probability was tuned: Initially I used 0.5 and the outcome accuracy was not as good as using 0.65.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
 Dropout layer definitely helped due to it preventing overfitting.
-However the keep probability also has a certain level of effect, as initially i use 0.5 and the outcome accuracy was not as good as using 0.65.
+However the keep probability also has a certain level of effect.

 If a well known architecture was chosen:
 * What architecture was chosen?
+I referenced LeNet architecture and modified the parameters.
 * Why did you believe it would be relevant to the traffic sign application?
+Suggested in class that is a good starting architecture for traffic sign classification.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ After the modification mentioned above, the validation accuracy could reach above 0.95 and test accuracy could reach above 0.93.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+I picked 7 German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image10]

-The first image might be difficult to classify because ...
+![alt text][image9]

+The children crossing sign is difficult to classified due to low resolution of the image, and the graph is much complicated than numerical numbers.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).